wuqing1902/cybersecurity/google cybersecurity/theory.md

 Overall, these modules have not only improved my technical knowledge but also enhanced my analytical thinking, problem-solving, and ability to apply cybersecurity principles in real-world scenarios.
 By combining theoretical understanding with hands-on practice, I feel confident in contributing effectively to cybersecurity operations and supporting organizational resilience against cyber threats.

+## Conclusion

+This module strengthened my understanding of how organizations manage cybersecurity risks using frameworks, controls, and structured processes.
+I learned to evaluate different types of security controls, apply risk management methodologies, and understand the importance of access control and policy enforcement.
+These skills enable me to assess risks systematically and contribute to building secure and resilient systems.

 <!--
 ### Professional Tips